Gear: Gear failure mechanism

 Gears present several failure mechanisms that can happen at the same time according to the rotational speed and the load applied.
 These mechanisms are: wear, scuffing, pitting, micro-pitting, tooth flank fracture and tooth root fatigue fracture.

 These mechanisms are due to several phenomena: friction, contact (Hertzian pressure, sliding/rolling), bending fatigue and lack of lubrication.
 All these phenomena can happen simultaneously and they lead to the failure of the gearbox.

 The standard ISO 6336 and AGMA 2001 provide information regarding these failure mechanisms and define calculation methods to verify if a gear is safe from such phenomena.
 Even if the standards provide this information they strongly suggest the need to perform experimental tests because the standards cannot cover all the possible combinations of geometry, material, heat treatment, ecc.

 There are different tests to study the behaviour of the gear.
 Due to the fact that the failure mechanisms can happen simultaneously the tested gears are designed in order to isolate only one failure mechanism.

+In active industrial environments, the onset of these failure mechanisms can be detected through vibration analysis.